bitpesa/api-documentation/transaction-flow.md

 ### Metadata

-Similarly to the sender you can store any kind of information to the transaction, usually the local ID for the transaction within your system.
+Similarly to the sender, you can store any kind of information to the transaction, usually the local ID for the transaction within your system.
 If you don't wish to store anything leave the field empty: `{}`

 ## Transaction object

 Once the transaction is created successfully, you will receive back a transaction object.
 This object will always contain all details about the sender, the transaction and the recipients.

-In case the transaction couldn't be created you will get back a `422` response, and inside the body you should find all of the vaildation messages which should be fixed.
+In case the transaction couldn't be created, you will get back a `422` response and inside the body you should find all of the vaildation messages which should be fixed.

 A transaction object looks like the following: